Mapping E-commerce Workloads to Range Partition Keys

 AND customer_id = 1042;

-Execution Plan Validation: Run EXPLAIN (ANALYZE, BUFFERS) to verify Seq Scan on orders_2024_q1 appears instead of Append across multiple partitions.
-If pruning fails, check for implicit type casting, timezone mismatches, or missing indexes on the partition key.
+Execution Plan Validation: Run EXPLAIN (ANALYZE, BUFFERS) and verify that the output shows a scan on orders_2024_q1 rather than an Append node scanning all child tables.
+If pruning fails, check for implicit type casting (e.g., comparing TIMESTAMPTZ to a bare date string), timezone mismatches, or missing statistics from ANALYZE.

 Hotspot Mitigation & Maintenance Automation